Coconut water: Products

-Coconut water can be fermented to produce coconut vinegar (though coconut sap is used more often).
+Coconut water can be fermented to produce vinegar (though coconut sap is used more often).
 It is also used to make nata de coco, a jelly-like food.

 Nutritional value

 Providing 19 kcal of food energy in a 100 ml amount, coconut water is 95% water and 4% carbohydrates, with negligible protein and fat content (table).
 Coconut water contains small amounts of vitamins and dietary minerals, all under 10% of the Daily Value (DV).

 Risks

 The Food and Drug Administration has identified a risk of bacterial contamination in coconut water sold as "raw".

 Anecdotal sources describe coconut water being used in the southern part of India for senicide, the killing of elderly people, a procedure known as thalaikoothal.
 In this custom, the elderly person is made to drink an excessive amount of coconut water, eventually resulting in fever and death, the exact causes of which have not been determined.

 False advertising

 Marketing claims attributing health benefits to coconut water are disallowed by certain regulatory agencies like the United States Food and Drug Administration.
 They warn producers that making misleading marketing claims (such as coconut water is antiviral, can lower cholesterol, can regulate blood glucose levels, and other false claims) are inappropriate for the product.

 Some companies have faced class-action lawsuits over false advertising claims that the product is "super-hydrating", "nutrient-packed", and "mega-electrolyte".
 The plaintiffs also alleged that one company, Vita Coco, falsely claimed that its product had "15 times the electrolytes found in sports drinks" and misrepresented the levels of sodium and magnesium as advertised.
 The company denied any wrongdoing and settled the lawsuit for US$10 million in April 2012.